ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 npm install react react-dom ruby-hyperloop --save
 ```

 After a considerable amount of downloading, you will find you now have a `node_modules` folder which contains all the JS libraries that Webpack will use.
-This folder is Git ignored and downloaded when needed.
+This folder is This folder is Git ignored.
+The packages you install are recorded in the package.json file.

 Finally we will install the Gems: